Disclosure: The tray in this post was provided by Walnut Hollow. All opinions, images and love of painting projects are 100% mine.

 We hung the towel bar for a hand towel, because we were sick of having the towel take up counter space.
 I’m ALL about getting the most out of counter space in the bathroom.

 I still felt like the perpendicular wall looked a bit plain and needed a decorative piece, but I hadn’t found the right one.
 I knew I could make one once I came up with an idea for the space.

-A few months ago, the Create & Share Challenge group that Steph from Casa Watkins organizes started talking about our March challenge.
-We partnered with Walnut Hollow, and I had this pallet tray to make over.
+A few months ago, the Create & Share Challenge partnered with Walnut Hollow this month.
+I had this pallet tray to make over.

 We all know I have a tray obsession, but I also liked the pallet look of the back of the tray.

 Then I realized I could use the back of the tray to solve my plain bathroom wall problem.